wwdc14/TGCameraViewController/README.md

 ---
 ---

+## Info

+* Completely custom camera with AVFoundation
+* Easy way to access album (camera roll)
+* Flash auto, off and on
+* Focus
+* Front and back camera
+* Preview photo view with three filters (fast processing)
+* Visual effects like Instagram iOS app
+* Zoom with pinch gesture

+<em>This library can be applied on all iPhones and iPods running iOS 7.0+ .
+She isn't prepared for iPads.</em>

+---
+---

 ## Requirements

 TGCameraViewController works on iOS 7.0+ version and is compatible with ARC projects.
 It depends on the following Apple frameworks, which should already be included with most Xcode templates: